-Bicentennial Riverfront Park and the Fox River, downtown Yorkville
+Bicentennial Riverfront Park and the Fox River, Downtown Yorkville

 Yorkville is known in the Chicago area for its housing opportunities, location near natural resource and recreational amenities, schools and proximity to regional transportation services, including Interstate 88.
 Its location near Aurora and other Fox Valley suburbs also provides the community with access to the region's employment centers, and other educational institutions and cultural attractions.
 However, like many Chicago outer-ring suburbs, Yorkville has several challenges that will require new approaches than what has been tried and implemented before.
-Due to the 2008 economic recession, recently planned residential subdivisions have yet to be fully built-out; commercial activity has failed to materialize on land zoned for such uses, and parking and brownfield issues need to be addressed before any substantial redevelopment activities can take place in Yorkville's traditional downtown district.
+Due to the 2008 economic recession, recently planned residential subdivisions have yet to be fully built-out; commercial activity has

+"Change will always occur - a Comprehensive Plan that responds to local conditions effectively can help address the challenges that change always presents." failed to materialize on land zoned for such uses, and parking and brownfield issues need to be addressed before any substantial redevelopment activities can take place in Yorkville's traditional downtown district.
 In addition, new infrastructure investments may be needed to support any future development activity.